redragerover/discordbot/readme.md

 See my implementation in `index.js` for details.

 ## TODOs
-Youtube Live stream alerts: [x]
+- [x] Youtube Live stream alerts
-Twitter URL suppression when has spyware query params: [x] Fake news filter command []
+- [x] Twitter URL suppression when has spyware query params
+- [] Fake news filter command
-Live stream dashboard for 2022 riots []
+- [] Live stream dashboard for 2022 riots

+### Nice to haves
+- Own 'fxtwitter' bot.
+Determine if a tweet is a video or not.